soundswarm/stackoverflowbounty/readme.md

 You must enable oraclize with tests:
-You must install ethereum-bridge: ```npm i --save ethereum-bridge -g``` start it after truffle's ganache is running. ethereum-bridge -H localhost:8545 -a 1
+You must install ethereum-bridge: ```npm i --save ethereum-bridge -g``` start it after truffle's ganache is running. ethereum-bridge -H localhost:9545 -a 1

+be aware of a bug in truffle test: https://github.com/trufflesuite/truffle/issues/1057